rameerez/footprinted/README.md

 # => { 'US'=>529, 'UK'=>291, 'CA'=>78... }
 ```

 That's it!
-This is all you need for `footprinted` to store the view along with the IP's geolocation data.
+This is all you need for `footprinted` to store the profile view along with the IP's geolocation data.

-## How
+> [!NOTE]

-By adding `has_trackable :profile_views` to your model, `footprinted` automatically creates a `profile_views` association and a `track_profile_view` method to your User model.
+> By adding `has_trackable :profile_views` to your model, `footprinted` automatically creates a `profile_views` association and a `track_profile_view` method to your User model.
+>

-`footprinted` does all the heavy lifting for you, so you don't need to define any models or associations.
+> `footprinted` does all the heavy lifting for you, so you don't need to define any models or associations.
 Just track and query.

-## What
+## How it works

-What `footprinted` provides is a `trackable_activities` table, along with a model mixin.
+`footprinted` relies on a `trackable_activities` table, and provides a model mixin to interact with it.

 This model mixin allows you to define polymorphic associations to store activity data associated with any model.

-Each of these activity datapoints stores:
+For each activity, `footprinted` stores:
 - IP address
 - Country
 - City